cafeluta/CoffeeInvaders/README.md

 - **Lives**: Losing all lives ends the game — but collected coffee might grant you extra chances.

 **Controls** *(example, adjust to your actual implementation)*:
-- Move: Arrow keys / WASD
+- Move: WASD / Arrow Keys Rotate
 - Shoot / Action: Spacebar

 ---